cakephp/docs/en/migrations.rst

 ---------------------------------

-Once you have generated or written your migration file, you need to execute the following command to apply the changes to your database
+Once you have generated or written your migration file, you need to execute the following command to apply the changes to your database:

 .. code-block:: bash